Combinatorial descriptions of biclosed sets in affine type: Combinatorial descriptions

 Clearly, for each $I \in \cX$, we have $I \subseteq U \subseteq V$, so $V$ is an upper bound for $\cX$.
 Let $Y$ be any other upper bound for $\cX$.
 Then, for each $I \in \cX$, we have $I \subseteq Y$, so $U \subseteq Y$.
 Since $Y$ is closed, we have $V = \overline{U} \subseteq Y$ as well.
 So $V$ is below every upper bound for $\cX$.

 The case of a greatest lower bound is analogous, using $\left( \bigcap_{I \in \cX} I \right)^{\circ}$. \end{proof}

 It will turn out that biclosed sets in $A_\infty$ are in correspondence with total orders of the integers.
-To state this precisely, we introduce the following notations. \begin{definition} Recall that a \emph{total order} is a transitive, asymmetric relation satisfying trichotomy.
+To state this precisely, we introduce the following notations. \begin{definition} Let $R$ be a binary relation on a set $X$.
+We say that $R$ is \newword{trichotomous} if, for all $x$, $y \in X$, exactly one of $xRy$, $yRx$, and $x = y$ holds.
+A \newword{total order} is a transitive trichotomous relation.
 Let $\tot(\ZZ)$ denote the collection of total orderings of $\ZZ$.
 For $x\in \tot(\ZZ)$, we write $\prec_x$ for the corresponding total order.
 We always write $<$ for the standard total order

-We define an \emph{inversion} of $\prec_x$ to be a root $\beta_{ij}$ such that $i<j$ and $i \succ_x j$, and let $N(\prec_x)$ denote the set of such inversions. \end{definition}
+We define an \newword{inversion} of $\prec_x$ to be a root $\beta_{ij}$ such that $i<j$ and $i \succ_x j$, and let $N(\prec_x)$ denote the set of such inversions. \end{definition}

-Using this, we have the following neat characterization of biclosed sets. \begin{theorem} Let $B \subseteq \Phi_+$ be a set of positive roots for $A_\infty$.
-Then $B$ is biclosed if and only if $B=N(\prec_x)$ for some total order $\prec_x\in \tot(\ZZ)$. \end{theorem} \begin{proof} Let $R$ be an asymmetric antireflexive relation on $\ZZ$.
+Using this, we have the following neat characterization of biclosed sets. \begin{theorem} Let $B \subseteq \Phi^+$ be a set of positive roots for $A_\infty$.
+Then $B$ is biclosed if and only if $B=N(\prec_x)$ for some total order $\prec_x\in \tot(\ZZ)$. \end{theorem} \begin{proof} Let $R$ be a trichotomous relation on $\ZZ$.
 Then $R$ is determined by the pairs $a<b$ for which $bRa$.
 Such a pair determines a positive root $\beta_{ij}$ of $A_\infty$, which we consider to be an inversion of $R$.
 Let $B_R$ be the set of inversions associated to $R$.

 Then $B_R$ is closed if and only if there are no $a<b<c$ with $c R b R a R c$, and $B_R$ is coclosed if and only if there are no $a<b<c$ with $a R b R c R a$.
 So $B_R$ is biclosed if and only if $R$ is transitive.
-Since an antireflexive relation is a total order iff it is transitive, we thus have that $R$ is a total order $\prec_x$ if and only if $B$ is biclosed. \end{proof}
+Since a trichotomous relation is a total order iff it is transitive, we thus have that $R$ is a total order $\prec_x$ if and only if $B$ is biclosed. \end{proof}

-Thus the extended weak order on $A_\infty$ is isomorphic to the poset of inversion sets of total orders on $\ZZ$, which we may naturally interpret as the ``weak order'' on $\tot(\ZZ)$.
+Thus the poset of biclosed sets on $A_\infty$ is isomorphic to the poset of inversion sets of total orders on $\ZZ$, which we may naturally interpret as the ``weak order'' on $\tot(\ZZ)$.